FROM HERE TO ETERNITY

 I couldn't get too interested in any of this, due to its predictability, and I found Prewitt's climactic death to be laughably contrived.

-Given that the dramas being played out aren't that compelling it's no surprise that the attack on Pearl Harbor is thrown in at the end, but it feels rather throwaway.
+Given that the dramas being played out aren't that compelling it's no surprise that the attack on Pearl Harbor is thrown in at the end, but it feels rather tacked on.

-It's all capably directed by Fred Zinnemann but the love this film received from the Academy now seems ludicrous - eight Oscars including Best Picture, Best Director, Best Adapted Screenplay, and (absurdly) Best Supporting Actor and Actress to Sinatra and Reed.
+It's all capably directed by Fred Zinnemann, but the love this film received from the Academy now seems ludicrous - eight Oscars including Best Picture, Best Director, Best Adapted Screenplay, and (absurdly) Best Supporting Actor and Actress to Sinatra and Reed respectively.

 But definitely worth watching for that one scene alone.